-Important protocol deviation criteria will be established, and subjects with important protocol deviations will be identified and documented before the database lock.
+Important protocol deviation criteria will be established, and subjects with important protocol deviations will be identified and documented.

 Important protocol deviations will be summarized and listed by category for all subjects in the Safety Analysis Set.
 Deviation categories are not mutually exclusive.
 Multiple deviations within the same category are counted once per subject.